RishabhRD/450DSA/dynamic_programming/important.md

 realizing that dr(n) = (n - 1)(dr(n - 1) + dr(n - 2)) is important.
 Why so? if we want derangement of 4.
 4 would be at 0 to 3 and i would be at 4. if 4 is at i then it is like dr(2) otherwise it is like dr(3)

+## 47.cc : max profit

+here first we need to think of bruteforce.
+That is for every i, solution is max of (profit from 0 to i and i + 1 to n - 1).
+Then realizing that if one of them would be sotred already we can use it.
+Instead of calculating it at point.
+That is DP here.
+But that is not the best solution.
+Solution is sum of diff of all increasing pair